paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md

 Said section would in no way be affected.
 81st Congress, House Report No. 557.

 #### Amendments
+2021—Pub.
+L. 116–283 substituted “individual” for “person”.

 2018—Pub.
 L. 115–282 renumbered [section 481 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section481&num=0&edition=prelim) as this section.

 1984—Pub.
 L. 98–557 substituted “Enlisted members” for “Enlisted men”.

 <a id="section-2777"></a>
 ## § 2777.
-Clothing for destitute shipwrecked persons
+Clothing for destitute shipwrecked individuals

-The Coast Guard may furnish clothing and subsistence to destitute shipwrecked persons, and the Coast Guard may reimburse, in cash or in kind, Coast Guard personnel who furnish clothing and subsistence to destitute ship- wrecked persons.
+The Coast Guard may furnish clothing and subsistence to destitute shipwrecked individuals, and the Coast Guard may reimburse, in cash or in kind, Coast Guard personnel who furnish clothing and subsistence to destitute shipwrecked individuals.

 ### Statutory Notes